ahurlbatt/example-projects/flirseq/README.md

 ## Python SEQ Reader

-A reader and converter for binary SEQ and FFF files from FLIR infrared camera systems, including a general infrared optics module for consideration of window and atmosphere effects.
+A reader and converter for binary SEQ and FFF files from FLIR infrared camera systems, including a module for consideration of objects between the detector and target object, for including e.g. window and atmosphere effects.

 * Support for partial reading of large files
 * Automatic conversion to Apparent Radiance based on embedded camera calibration